wechaty/getting-started/README.md

 For you to run this project on your local machine, you need to:

-1. Have [Node.js](https://nodejs.dev/) v12+ installed on your machine.
+1. Have [Node.js](https://nodejs.dev/) v16+ installed on your machine.
 You can run the command `node -v` on the terminal to check whether you have `Node.js` installed.
-If you have it, you should be able to see the version printed on the terminal  like `v15.13.0`.
-Your version might be different from `v15.13.0`.
-If it is not installed or your version is below 12,You need to install the latest version by following the links below:
+If you have it, you should be able to see the version printed on the terminal  like `v16.13.0`.
+Your version might be different from `v16.13.0`.
+If it is not installed or your version is below 16, You need to install the latest version by following the links below:
     - [Windows](https://nodejs.org/en/download/package-manager/#windows)
     - [Linux(Debian/Ubuntu)](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)
     - [macOS](https://nodejs.org/en/download/package-manager/#macos)